vikashask/MEAN-Interview-Question/ES6/question-topics.md

 ## Extended Parameter Handling

     Default Parameter Values
+    - Rest Parameter : The rest parameter syntax allows a function to accept an indefinite number of arguments as an array.
+It gathers all remaining arguments passed to a function into a single array.

-    - Rest Parameter : It is a collection of all remaining elements into an array var myName = ["vikash" , "jay" , "raju"] ;
+        var myName = ["vikash" , "jay" , "raju"] ;
         const [firstName , ...familyName] = myName ;
         console.log(familyName); // [ "jay" , "raju"] ;